-Fees paid to the Plan's trustee and other administrative expenses incurred in connection with the operation of the Plan are paid by the Company.
-Administrative expenses, including managed account fees, loan processing fees, and consulting fees and other expenses relating to purchases, sales, or transfers of the Plan's investments are paid by the Plan.
+Fees paid to the Plan's trustee and some administrative expenses incurred in connection with the operation of the Plan are paid by the Company.
+Plan recordkeeping fees, managed account fees, loan processing fees, and qualified domestic relations order ("QDRO") fees are paid by the participant.
+Consulting fees and other expenses relating to purchases, sales, or transfers of the Plan's investments are paid by the Company.